 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-How to Apply: The online application system will begin accepting applications eight weeks before the closing date.
-Applications for those intending to start studies in 2020 will open in June 2019.
+The online application system will begin accepting applications eight weeks before the closing date.
+You may apply approximately 8 weeks before applications close.